 The big questions, though, are: Toward what end?
 With what combination of blunt depiction and nuance?
 Should the exploration be informed by any sort of moral vision, or is it enough just to splash the violence up there on the screen or canvas and let its sheer existence speak for itself?

 And when does exploration become titillation, a mere steeping in the juices of blood, gore and human degradation, with no overarching sensibility beyond shock, wallow, and ultimately, detachment from the suffering that is being so casually, off-handedly depicted on screen, canvas or printed page?

 Unlike writing, where even the most explicit depictions of human action require the mediating influence of the imagination, film violence enters our brains in living, unmediated color, forcing us to confront horrors at which we are naturally disposed to cringe.
 Some people—and I wish I were among them during my screening of Reservoir Dogs—simply stop watching and leave the theater.

 So in order not to cringe, faint or get sick to our stomachs, we adapt, inure ourselves to the violence, perhaps chuckling, haha, and soon enough we can fetishize it, celebrate and intellectualize it, consider it avant garde, hip and even comic.
 That makes it easier to get through the next time we are assaulted.

-What do we lose as conscious creatures, as conscious societies and cultures, struggling still to figure how to live peacefully with one another (and with our own sometimes brooding hearts) when depictions of horrific violence and cheapened life become just another form of entertainment rather than exploration?
+What do we lose as conscious creatures, as conscious societies and cultures, struggling still to figure out how to live peacefully with one another (and with our own sometimes brooding hearts) when depictions of horrific violence and cheapened life become just another form of entertainment rather than exploration?

 Perhaps the most violent artistic depiction of the 20th century was not a movie at all, but a painting, Picasso’s “Guernica,” seen above.
 It shows, in harrowing but compelling imagery which one can stare at without any impulse to avert the eyes, the agonies suffered by Basque villagers amidst a brutal bombing raid conducted by German and Italian warplanes at the behest of rebel troops led by the fascist General Francisco Franco during the Spanish Civil War.